 Southern NH University also offers a program called SNHU in the High School.
 It allows qualifying sophomores, juniors, and seniors to take college classes and can earn college credit that may transfer to other colleges.
-Other universities are friendly to home educated students, but check with them individually for their particular information.
+They allow up to two classes per semester at a discounted rate.

 College Entrance Exams

 College Board is the non-profit organization that creates and administers many of the college admission exams including the PSAT, SAT, the Advanced Placement (AP) curricula and tests, as well as the College Level Examination Program (CLEP) exam.
 College Board has good information for homeschoolers here.

 Homeschool students may participate in the PSAT exam, typically in mid October of their sophomore and junior years, but may be able to participate earlier.
 The PSAT is often used for distinctions and scholarship qualifications including the National Merit Scholarship Program.
 Students may participate with their local high schools, but make these arrangement in spring of the previous school year so additional tests may be ordered.
 Fees may apply.
 Refer to the PSAT pages on College Board for additional information.

 Most students take college entrance exams during the spring of their junior year to allow for any re-takes over the summer.
 Registration is through the organizations directly, not the local public schools, and students have options regarding locations and exam dates.